-The following two sections characterize usability considerations beyond the proof itself.
-In §7 we show that proving requires frequent use of external resources such as lemmas, prior proofs, and reference paper proofs.
-In §8 we describe how decisions in proof implementation are often influenced by concerns beyond simply getting the proof to compile, such as the desire to make proofs more easily maintainable or to make proof intent more transparent.
+The later two sections characterize usability considerations beyond the proof itself.
+In §7 we show that proving requires frequent use of external resources such as lemmas, prior mechanized proofs, and paper proofs.
+In §8 we describe how decisions in proof implementation are often influenced by concerns beyond simply getting the proof to compile, such as the desire to make proofs more easily maintainable or to make mathematical intent more transparent.